camilothorne/nlp-4-chemistry-lrec-2024/README.md

 ### Datasets, Models and Tools

-Given GitHub storage limits, data artefacts need to be downloaded separately:
+Given GitHub storage limits, data artefacts need to be downloaded separately from Google Drive:
-- datasets need to be downloaded from GoogleDrive to `datasets/` (navigate to the directory and read the instructions).
+- the **datasets** need to be downloaded to `datasets/`
-- models need to be downloaded from GoogleDrive to `models/` (navigate to the directory and read the instructions).
+- the **models** need to be downloaded to `models/`, and
-- tools need to be downloaded from GoogleDrive to `tools/` (navigate to the directory and read the instructions).
+- the **tools** need to be downloaded to `tools/`.

+Navigate to the directory and read the instructions.

 ### Notebooks